 Comment.
-Section 57004 is amended to substitute reference to the Government Code provision that replaced former Government Code Section 11342(g).
+Section 57004 is amended to substitute reference to the Government Code provision that continues the definition of "regulation" in former Government Code Section 11342(g).

 Penal Code § 5058 (amended).
 Rulemaking

 SEC. \\\.
 Section 5058 of the Penal Code is amended to read: